 Bears have plenty to fix as disappointing season winds down

-Bears have plenty to fix as disappointing season winds downChicago Bears outside linebacker Khalil Mack runs onto the field before an NFL football game against the Kansas City Chiefs in Chicago, Sunday, Dec.
+Chiefs Bears FootballChicago Bears quarterback Mitchell Trubisky (10) runs against the Kansas City Chiefs in the first half of an NFL football game in Chicago, Sunday, Dec.
 22, 2019.
-(AP Photo/Charles Rex Arbogast)
+(AP Photo/Nam Y. Huh)

 The Bears (7-8) have plenty to fix, particularly on an offense that ranks near the bottom of the NFL.
 A top-10 defense has shown more vulnerability than it did a year ago, when Chicago won the NFC North at 12-4.